neoslab/pumpbot/README.md

     # Bot Name
     # A unique name to identify and reference this specific bot configuration.
-    name: "bot-trader-1"
+    botname: "bot-trader-1"

     # Sandbox Mode
     # When enabled, activates paper trading mode (simulated trades with no real SOL).
     sandbox: True

-    # Initial Balance
-    # Starting virtual balance in SOL for the bot when running in sandbox mode.
-    initbalance: 10

     # Max.
 Open Trades
     # Maximum number of simultaneous trades that can be open at any given time.
 Set to 0 for unlimited.
     maxopentrades: 5

+    # Initial Balance
+    # Starting virtual balance in SOL for the bot when running in sandbox mode.
+    initbalance: 10

 # Monitoring for token selection
 monitoring:
     # Listener
     # Defines the event source to listen for token detection (e.g., new blocks or logs).
     chain: "logs"

+    # Interval
+    # Defines the interval to wait in millseconds before to store the detected token into the database  (e.g. 60000 = 60 seconds).
+    interval: 0.001

 # Filters for token selection
 filters: